cr806/phorest_pipeline/docs/Project_deploying_guide.md

 Finally, install the project's scripts (i.e. the `phorest` command) so they can be run from any directory on your machine without needing to activate the virtual environment each time.

 1.  **Install the Tool**:
+    * Note: Ensure that the repository is on the correct branch before installing
     * From the root of your project directory, run the `uv tool install` command.
 The example below includes an optional dependency group (`tui`), which you should adjust as needed.
         ```bash
         uv tool install ".[tui]"